Created on 06-09-2010 _ Last Update 11-29-2019

 Here are two Mississippi Bingos side-by-side, that it’s “my guess” you have never seen before!

 Now the playfield on this Mississippi looks like the Sirmo PF we saw on the New York and Manhattan Bingos!

 This “light blue” Bingo with it’s “red banner” clearly shows that there is this more than one version of this Magic Lines game!

 I can’t quite identify that PF, but certainly it’s not the same shown above – Looks more like one of the Skittle game playfields with the Pretty Ladies down on both sides of the bottom field _ Hmmm!

 Coy writes in here is March 2016 and shares a 3rd-Verison with us!

 “Quattro” _ Along with an expanded-theme, a different playfield and different coin door! _ Perhaps even different cabinet molding!

 Do these (3) Bingos help us delve into the Early-Years _ Help tell a Story waiting to be told!

 My guess is Yes!

-~ Yes My Friends, a quick little tour through the Dead Zone! ~
+~ Yes My Friends, another stop, a quick little tour through the Dead Zone! ~